Rate Limits

 REST API Rate Limits

 The REST API limits the rate of requests you can make to 15 requests per second.
 If you are performing certain operations that are resource-intensive, you may adversely affect performance of your system.
 This includes actions such as placing large download orders, download orders with high amounts of transformations such as resizing or watermarking, or uploading large files.
-Performing a large amount of these operations rapidly may result in increased processing time for these operations.
+Performing a large amount of these actions rapidly may result in increased processing time for these operations.
 If you require a high volume of these operations, it is recommended to work with our expert services who can review your design and recommend optimizations.
-The default REST API rate limits can be increased; contact your Aprimo Customer Success Director for more information.
+The default REST API rate limits can be increased to do so, please contact your Account Executive for more information.

 Enforcement